 - A qualified biologist will conduct a preconstruction survey within 24 hours prior to the start of construction activities within the riparian and aquatic habitat in the proposed project area. - A qualified biologist will monitor any vegetation removal in Hangtown Creek.
-The biologist will monitor the installation of water diversion structures placed in Hangtown Creek. - The upstream and downstream limits of the project will be flagged and/or signed to prevent the encroachment of construction personnel and equipment into any sensitive areas during project work. - Prior to construction, environmental awareness training will be conducted for construction personnel to brief them on how to recognize FYLF.
+The biologist will monitor the installation of water diversion structures placed in Hangtown Creek. - A qualified biologist will conduct Visual Encounters Surveys.
+The biologist will conduct the survey a year prior to construction, and would consist of four surveys extending from late spring to early fall. - The upstream and downstream limits of the project will be flagged and/or signed to prevent the encroachment of construction personnel and equipment into any sensitive areas during project work. - Prior to construction, environmental awareness training will be conducted for construction personnel to brief them on how to recognize FYLF.
 Construction personnel should also be informed that if a FYLF is encountered in the work area, construction should stop and CDFW contacted for guidance.
 A training log sign-in sheet will be maintained. - If frogs are found at any time during project work, construction will stop and CDFW will be contacted immediately for further guidance. - The project proponent shall submit the name and credentials of the project's biologist(s) to CDFW for review and approval at least 15 days prior to the onset of construction activities. - Staging areas as well as fueling and maintenance activities shall be a minimum of 100 feet from riparian or aquatic habitats.
 The project proponent will prepare a spill prevention and clean-up plan. - The project will administer Best Management Practices to protect water quality and control erosion. - If a work site is to be temporarily dewatered by pumping, intakes shall be completely screened with wire mesh not larger than five millimeters. - Upon completion of construction activities, any barriers to flow shall be removed in a manner that would allow flow to resume with the least disturbance to the substrate.